 – When in the same family line there are several descendants interested in obtaining citizenship, one single process (parental trial) can be initiated.
 Legal representation shall be collective and simultaneous and, as a result, costs shall be reduced.

-- Our law firm always communicates all updates on the trial.
-However, all phases of the procedure can be followed using the smartphone app "Giustizia Civile".
-The app allows checking all the ever-changing circumstances of the trial - except for the name of the parties and the lawyer due to privacy reasons.
+– Always communicates all updates.
+However, all phases of the procedure can be followed using the smartphone app “Giustizia Civile”.
+The app allows checking all the ever-changing circumstances of the trial – except for the name of the parties and the lawyer due to privacy reasons.

 – According to Italian law, a child under 18 years old who has already acquired citizenship automatically acquires citizenship if he/she lives permanently with the parent who has already acquired citizenship, even outside Italy (art.
 14 law n.
 91 / 1992).
 Proof of cohabitation must be presented together with the necessary documentation (for example, residence certificates).